CSteinmuller/devdocs/source/howto/doc-howto.rst

 preferences as long as it is longer than the sub-subsection's title text.

-Date: Formatted as: dd mm yyyy, hh:mm GMT
+Date: Formatted as: dd month yyyy, hh:mm GMT

 Description: The description's amount of columns can be unlimited; however, one line *must* never consist